-\IEEEPARstart{M}{usic} is a powerful means to evoke human emotions.
-Analysing the interactions between them is thus important in affective computing, and is one of main focuses of \textit{Music Emotion Recognition} (MER) which attempts to automatically identify emotions matching a specific music~\cite{MER2012_survey}.
-MER is useful for many potential applications such as music recommendation system and automatic playlist generation for streaming services, and even music therapy in biomedicine\cite{Hizlisoy_DL_class}.
-MER is performed differently depending on how emotions are modelised.
-Two main approaches currently co-exist: the \textit{categorical} and \textit{continuous} models.
-MER using the categorical modelling commonly addresses classification of the six `general' emotional categories defined in Ekman's theory (i.e., happiness, sadness, anger, fear disgust and surprise)~\cite{Ekman_BasicEmotions}.
-On the other hand, MER depending on the continuous modelling mostly focuses on regression to suggest `specific' emotional intensities based on Russell’s circumplex model that decomposes emotions along several axes, such as arousal (level of energy) and valence (level of pleasantness)~\cite{CircularModel_Russell}.
-Both of categorical and continuous MER approaches have their pros and cons.
-While categorical approaches can clearly identify general emotions in music, it is impossible to take into account the richness and variations of human emotions with them.
-For example, there are several degrees of happiness like much, moderate and little happiness, that could not be distinguished from each other with such approaches.
-On the other hand, continuous approaches can express fine-grained human emotions in a vector space defined by arousal and valence axes.
+\PARstart{M}{usic} is a powerful means to evoke human emotions.
+Analysing the interactions between them is thus important in affective computing, and is one of main focuses of \textit{Music Emotion Recognition} (MER) which attempts to automatically identify the emotion matching a specific music~\cite{han2022_survey}.
+MER is useful for many potential applications such as music recommendation and playlist generation for streaming services, and even music therapy in biomedicine\cite{Hizlisoy_DL_class}.

+MER is performed differently in the literature depending on several factors.
+The first one is how emotions are modelised.
+Two main frameworks to define emotions currently co-exist: the \textit{categorical} and the \textit{continuous} ones.
+The former defines emotions as explicit categories, either directly using the six `basic' emotions highlighted in Ekman's theory (i.e., happiness, sadness, anger, fear, disgust and surprise)~\cite{Ekman_BasicEmotions} or derivatives from them.
+The latter decomposes emotions along several axes, among which the most popular axes are arousal (level of energy) and valence (level of pleasantness) based on Russell's Circumplex model~\cite{CircularModel_Russell}.
+Both of the categorical and continuous frameworks have their pros and cons.
+While the former can clearly identify general emotions in music, it is not the most appropriate to take into account the richness and variations of human emotions.
+For example, there are several degrees of happiness ranging from little to intense happiness, that cannot be distinguished from each other with the categorical models.
+On the other hand, the continuous approach can express fine-grained human emotions in a vector space defined by the arousal and valence axes.
 However, it is difficult to identify general emotions because dissimilar emotions such as `fear' and `anger' are located close to each other in the arousal-valence space~\cite{CircularModel_Dufour}.
-Therefore, neither categorical nor continuous MER approach has become preponderant over the other in the literature, despite the benefits of each approach being essential for MER.
-In this paper, we propose a \textit{Cross-modal Music Emotion Recognition} (CMER) approach that can directly analyse the similarity between music and emotion in a common space called an \textit{embedding space}.
+Therefore, neither categorical nor continuous approach has become predominant over the other in the literature, despite the benefits of each approach being essential for MER.